PBS' NATIONAL MEMORIAL DAY CONCERT: AN AMERICAN TRADITION

-- Joe Mantegna and Gary Sinise Host All-Star Line-up with Jean Smart, Gil Birmingham, Mary McCormack, Dennis Haysbert, Lea Salonga, Norm Lewis, Craig Morgan, Rhiannon Giddens, Brian Stokes Mitchell, Pia Toscano, and the National Symphony Orchestra –

-WASHINGTON, May 23, 2022 /PRNewswire/ -- Capital Concerts announced today the return of PBS' NATIONAL MEMORIAL DAY CONCERT for a live presentation from Washington, D.C. hosted by Tony Award-winner Joe Mantegna and Emmy Award-winner Gary Sinise, acclaimed actors who have dedicated themselves to veterans causes and supporting our troops in active service.
+WASHINGTON, May 24, 2022 /PRNewswire/ -- PBS' NATIONAL MEMORIAL DAY CONCERT returns for a live presentation from Washington, D.C. hosted by Tony Award-winner Joe Mantegna and Emmy Award-winner Gary Sinise, acclaimed actors who have dedicated themselves to veterans causes and supporting our troops in active service.
 Featuring all-star musical performances and tributes, the 90-minute broadcast of the 33rd annual NATIONAL MEMORIAL DAY CONCERT will air on PBS and stream on YouTube and www.pbs.org/national-memorial-day-concert on Sunday, May 29, 2022 at 8:00 p.m.
 E.T., honoring our men and women in uniform, veterans, their families and all those who have given their lives for our country.

 A more than three decades long tradition unlike anything else on television, this deeply moving and reverential night takes us back to the real meaning of the holiday through personal stories interwoven with musical performances by top stars with the National Symphony Orchestra.
 The 2022 NATIONAL MEMORIAL DAY CONCERT will include the following segments:

-- General Colin Powell Remembrance – featuring acclaimed actor Dennis Haysbert (24, MAJOR LEAGUE).
+- General Colin L. Powell Remembrance – featuring acclaimed actor Dennis Haysbert (24, MAJOR LEAGUE).

 The concert will honor the memory and legacy of General Colin L. Powell, USA (Ret.).
 For over a quarter of a century, General Powell was an important part of the NATIONAL MEMORIAL DAY CONCERT, speaking to the nation about the sacred meaning of Memorial Day, reminding us of the debt owed to all those who made the ultimate sacrifice in defense of our liberty and freedom, and calling on the nation to help and support those who served and their families.